Issue AI Analytics for Jira

 With Private AI mode enabled, you can bring your own AI model, to be used by the app.
 You will need to configure a simple Groovy integration script, that defines the communication protocol with the AI engine.
 Without configuring the script, the app will not function properly and will not be able to generate analytics.
 By default, a sample scripts are available that serves as examples – they can be modified or adapted.

-The script will be invoked every time when new analytics have to be generated (separately per analytics tab) or a user interacts with the AI assistant.
-In the case of analytics generation, if you have 4 analytics tabs enabled, the script will be invoked sequentially 4 times.
+The script will be invoked every time when new analytics have to be generated (separately per analytics tab) or a user interacts with the AI assistant or an AI Agent is executed.
+In the case of analytics generation, if you have 4 analytics tabs enabled, the script will be invoked 4 times.

 Script invocation lifecycle is as follows: